The Large and Likely Inefficiency of Stable Matching Mechanisms: Model

 \begin{definition} Given a school choice problem $P$, we define DA's \emph{envy digraph} $G^{\da(P)}=(I, E(\da(P)))$ where each node corresponds to a student and edge $(i,j)$ exists if $i$ envies $j$ in DA. \end{definition}

-DA's envy digraph gives us a full characterization of unimprovable students by identifying cycles in $G^{\da(P)}$.
+Envy graphs have been studied in the literature, for instance by \citet{lipton2004approximately} in the context of indivisible-good allocation, and more closely by \citet{dur2019school}, who refer to the same object as a ``directed application graph''. \footnote{In \cite{dur2019school}, not all priority violations are admissible, so only a subset of Pareto-improving cycles is considered.
+When all priority violations are allowed, their directed application graph coincides with the envy digraph studied here.}

 A \emph{cycle} of a digraph is a sequence of nodes $i_0,i_1,\ldots,i_j,i_0$ such that there is an edge between any consecutive nodes and no edge is repeated.
 A \emph{trading cycle} is a cycle in which every node appears only once, except for $i_0$.
+DA's envy digraph gives us a full characterization of unimprovable students by identifying cycles in $G^{\da(P)}$.

-\begin{proposition} A student is unimprovable if and only if he does not belong to any cycle in $G^{\da(P)}$. \end{proposition}
+\begin{proposition}[\cite{dur2019school}] A student is unimprovable if and only if he does not belong to any cycle in $G^{\da(P)}$. \end{proposition}

-\begin{proof} The if direction, stating that a student is unimprovable if he does not belong to any cycle, is well-known in the literature \citep{kesten2010school,tang2014new, erdil2014strategy}.

-For the only if part: if the cycle in which he participates is a trading cycle, then simply execute such exchange so that each student node is now assigned to the school assigned to the student node he points to.
-By construction of the graph, every student node involved in the swap is better off, while all other students remain unaffected.

-If the cycle is not a trading cycle, then at least one node besides $i_0$ appears multiple times in the sequence.
-Let $i_k$ be any such node.
-Then, rewrite the sequence so that every node appearing before $i_k$ first appears remains, and every node appearing after $i_k$ last appears remains (in other words, remove everything between $i_k$ first and last appearance).
-Note that the modified cycle that obtains is still a cycle in the original graph.
-If any repeated node remains, repeat the previous step until there are no other repeated nodes left.
-Because the length of the cycle is finite, we end up with a trading cycle in which students may execute the exchange prescribed by the edge's direction to improve their placement without affecting others, concluding the proof. \end{proof}

-This characterization will be key for us to quantify unimprovable students in a probabilistic framework in the next section using a graph-theoretical approach.
-We can use a similar approach as before to find students who are always unimprovable, as follows.
+The characterization in Proposition \ref{thm:carachterization}, which applies to every non-wasteful mechanism as shown by \cite{erdil2014strategy}, will be key for us to quantify unimprovable students in a probabilistic framework in the next section using a graph-theoretical approach.
+Using this characterization, we now identify a subset of students who are always unimprovable